Woife5/windows.nvim/README.md

-# Neovim Windows color themes
+# Windows colorschemes for Neovim

 ---